AlfonsoJohn/AlfonsoJohn/README.md

 # 🏄‍♂️ Alfonso John

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Digital Craftsman  (Engineer/Hacker/Creator)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel
+I'm a versatile engineer with expertise in software development, cloud engineering, cybersecurity, and DevOps.
+My projects span from planning and designing robust cloud infrastructures and secure systems to solving real-world problems with code.
+I have a passion for building efficient, scalable solutions, leveraging technologies like Azure, AWS, Terraform, and Ansible.
+My content focuses on sharing knowledge and innovative practices in the tech world, reflecting my commitment to continuous learning and professional growth.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">